docker/docs/docker-for-windows/troubleshoot.md

 ### Limitations of Windows containers for `localhost` and published ports

-Docker for Windows provides the option to switch Windows and Linux containers.
+Docker Desktop for Windows provides the option to switch Windows and Linux containers.
 If you are using Windows containers, keep in mind that there are some limitations with regard to networking due to the current implementation of Windows NAT (WinNAT).
 These limitations may potentially resolve as the Windows